 This module explores the cell as the basic functional unit of life investigating the structure and function of cell components and introducing the cell cycle and the biology of disease.
 Concepts of evolution and the principles of inheritance are explained at the molecular level.

-The module aims to provide you with the skills necessary to plan, implement, analyse and report project-based work, with the focus on preparation for the final year project module.
+This module aims to provide you with the skills necessary to plan, implement, analyse and report project-based work, with the focus on preparation for your final year project module.
 The module also develops core research skills fundamental to a scientific research design, irrespective of discipline.
-Specific research skills include analytical techniques appropriate to individual programme requirements.
+Specific research and professional skills appropriate to your individual course requirements will also be developed.

 The module covers issues relating to human nutrition during the life cycle in both health and disease.
 It also explores scientific evidence and current issues relating to diet, health and disease.
 Additionally, you will gain an appreciation of the genetic, molecular, and physiological basis of nutritional disorders.

-This practical experience module provides the means for you to link academic work with a 'real world' situation to conceptualise the meaning of theory in the wider world context.
-This module will allow you to gain transferable and graduate skills necessary for future career paths and employment.
-It is envisaged you will reflect upon areas of knowledge relevant to the placement learning experience and develop personal knowledge through a review of your learning.
-It will also give you the opportunity to enhance your skills of self-expression, communication, self-reliance and co-operation.
+The module aims to develop your employability skills by achieving the set of agreed learning outcomes in the Three Way Negotiated Learning Agreement and other skills learned in placement.
+This practical experience module provides the means for you to link your academic work with the 'real world' situation in order to conceptualise the meaning of theory in the wider world context.
+This module facilitates the embedding of transferable and graduate skills necessary for future career paths and employment.
+You will reflect upon areas of knowledge relevant to the placement learning experience and develop personal knowledge through a review of your learning.
+The placement learning experience provides you with the opportunity to enhance your skills of self-expression, communication, self-reliance and co-operation.

 The module takes an interdisciplinary and intercultural approach to nutrition and health challenges facing the world.
-It aims to provide you with an understanding of the nutritional factors that influence health from a local, national and global perspective.
-Additionally, it examines evidence-based approaches to the prevention, management and control of nutritional disorders of public health concerns.
+It aims to provide you with understanding of the nutritional factors that influence health from a local, national and global perspective.
+Additionally, it examines evidenced based approaches to the prevention, management and control of nutritional disorders of public health concerns.

 This degree can be applied to a wide variety of careers such as dietitian, nutritional therapist, science writer, or product quality researcher.
 You could choose to focus directly on nutrition and work in such roles as nutrition advisor, sports nutritionist, food scientist, food technologist, health promotion specialist, health trainer, teacher, academic or researcher.